mgeduld/lear-notes/README.md

 - First half: Gloucester's fall from grace.
 - Are Gloucester's other senses heightened after being blinded?
 - Should he do second half with eyes closed/really-blindfolded, so he must be led by others?
+- Gloucester doesn't want to be replaced by his sons.
+He seems to be ignoring Edgar and raising Edmund to be a politician while, at the same time, making sure everyone knows Edmund is a bastard, so that there's only so far Edmund can climb--certainly not to becoming Earl of Gloucester.
+He brings Edmund to court and then (plans to) send Edmund away again.

 ## Edgar
 - Edgar's world is then turned upside-down.
 What if Poor Tom is 1/2 disguise act and 1/2 panic and grief for the loss of his father.)
 - You have to find things that connect the Edgar bits with the Poor Tom bits.
 One key: Edgar is Lear's godson.
 Learn named him.
 But he's not in the first scene.
 He may have little interest in politics and be naive about it.
+- Is Edgars decision to not reveal himself to his father earlier due to ther fact that they've never had a relationship as Gloucester/Edgar?
+Is he simply enjoying being a good, helpful stranger to his father rather than an ignored one?
+Has he been unable to help his father in the past, because he has no talent for politics?
+- Or is there some anger at his father that keeps him from revealing himself earlier?

 ## Edmund
 - Discarding all love, Edmund is able to release himself from any internalized guilt that would place restraints on his actions and motivate reparations and responsibility" -- from Gail McCracken Price's program note (PL)